omgnetwork/dev-portal/docs/install-eWallet-server.md

     `$ MIX_ENV=test mix do ecto.create, ecto.migrate`

+5. Run the following command to run the tests:
+    `$ mix test`

-Use the following command to run the tests:  $ mix test This will ensure your setup is working properly.
+    This will ensure your setup is working properly.

 #### Step 3: Seed the database
 Some initial data is required to start the server.
 Either run the seed or the sample seed below: